tanglong3bf/SqlGenerator/README.md

         get_user_by_name:
           main: SELECT * FROM user WHERE name LIKE @name_with_wildcard(raw_name=${name})
           name_with_wildcard: "'%${raw_name}%'"
-        # Param value can also be obtained from a sub-SQL statement
+        # Param can have a default value
         get_height_difference:
           main: SELECT @height_difference() FROM (@student_table()) s1, (@student_table(id = "2")) s2 # param value must be string
           height_difference: (s1.height - s2.height) as height_difference